AJ-309/JHCodeExcercise/README.md

 2. To run all tests individually, open terminal in VS code(any IDE), excute following command npx cypress open and then run each test

-I have default settings for tests : default timeout set to 4000ms and retries: 1 in run mode
+I have default settings for tests : default timeout set to 4000ms and retries: 1 in run mode.
+These tests can run on CI.